 Costs (compared to "no change") Benefits (compared to "no change") Policyholders No cost.
-More cooperation and information sharing - allows for a more efficient supervision.
-Insurers No material impact as the information No material impact. exchange is amongst the NSAs.
+More cooperation and information sharing Toncyholders No cost. allows for a more efficient supervision.
+Insurers No material impact as the information No material impact.
+Hisurers exchange is amongst the NSAs.
 No material impact.
-Extra effort and costs for the NSAs to be Cunamigana better informed on cross-border business NSAs would be better informed and able to Supervisors as part of the outcome of the supervisory act before serious issues occur. review process of the Home NSA.
+Extra effort and costs for the NSAs to be Supervisors better informed on cross-border business NSAs would be better informed and able to Supervisors as part of the outcome of the supervisory act before serious issues occur. review process of the Home NSA.

-Impact of EIOPA's proposals (compared to "no change") Effectiveness Long-term and green financing No impact identified.
-0 Risk sensitivity and volatility No impact identified.
-0 Fec Proportionality No impact identified.
+Impact of EIOPA's proposals (compared to "no change") SS Long-term and green financing No impact identified.
+0 Effectivene Risk sensitivity and volatility No impact identified.
+0 fec Proportionality No impact identified.
 0 Ef Quality of supervision - protection against failures EIOPA's proposals would improve cooperation, consistency and effectiveness of supervision and ensure an improved level- ++ playing field and prevent later failures.
-All this contributes to enhancing policyholder protection.
+All this contributes to enhancing policyholder protection. enhancing policyholder protection.
 Financial stability No impact identified.
 0 International competitiveness No impact identified.
-0 E fficiency (cost-effectiveness) The increase cost for the NSAs could be seen as a prevention for later actions.
+0 Efficiency (cost-effectiveness) The increase cost for the NSAs could be seen as a prevention for later actions.
 However, this not means that the extra cost every time will be effective and will prevent insurance failures. +